tpiros/AngularChat/README.md

 To launch the application please execute <code>node app.js</code>.

 For some background on the project, please read this article: http://tamas.io/angularchat/

+# Demo

+For a working demo, please check: <a href="http://angularchat-tamasnode.rhcloud.com">http://angularchat-tamasnode.rhcloud.com</a>

 # Future